 Available with Geostatistical Analyst license.

 In ArcGIS Pro, geographic data is represented in layers.
 There are different layer types to represent different data.
 A feature layer may contain polygons representing soil types, points identifying biomass measured at specific locations, or lines representing a network of trails.
 A raster layer can represent an aerial photograph or a grid of distances from roads.
-Other layer types include a triangulated irregular network (TIN) layer for three-dimensional surfaces, a computer-aided design (CAD) layer to store CAD map sheets, and a geostatistical layer to store the results of analysis from ArcGIS Geostatistical Analyst.
+Other layer types include a triangulated irregular network (TIN) layer for three-dimensional surfaces, a computer-aided design (CAD) layer to store CAD map sheets, and a geostatistical layer to store the results of analysis from the ArcGIS Geostatistical Analyst extension.

 A geostatistical layer can be viewed in two different formats: filled contours and contours.